Mechanical Engineer (Structures)

 Preferred Experience

-• Active U.S. Government Security Clearance (Secret or Top Secret).
+• Active U.S. Government Security Clearance (Not required, but beneficial)

-• Experience with deployable space structures (booms, solar arrays, antennas, or aerobrakes).
+• Experience with deployable space structures and mechanisms (booms, solar arrays, antennas, or aerobrakes).

 • Experience designing for high-heat environments or integrating with Thermal Protection Systems (TPS).